-Quinsigamond Community College, one of twenty-seven colleges and universities in the Commonwealth of Massachusetts’ system of public higher education, is committed to providing opportunities to meet the diverse educational needs of adult citizens in the Commonwealth.
+Quinsigamond Community College (QCC), one of 27 colleges and universities in the Commonwealth of Massachusetts’ system of public higher education, is committed to providing opportunities to meet the diverse educational needs of adult citizens in the Commonwealth.
 These opportunities are offered in the belief that an open, stimulating, and supporting environment is essential to individual development.
-Quinsigamond strives to achieve such an environment by developing programs, services, and policies for the College that seek to reduce social, psychological, geographic, and financial barriers to learning.
+QCC strives to achieve such an environment by developing programs, services, and policies for the College that seek to reduce social, psychological, geographic, and financial barriers to learning.

-As a two-year Associate Degree granting public college, governed by a local Board of Trustees in accordance with the policies established by the Massachusetts Board of Higher Education, Quinsigamond Community College provides unique opportunities specifically created to enhance the economic and social well-being of the Greater Worcester/Central Massachusetts region.
+As a two-year associate degree granting public college, governed by a local Board of Trustees in accordance with the policies established by the Massachusetts Board of Higher Education, QCC provides unique opportunities specifically created to enhance the economic and social well-being of the Greater Worcester/Central Massachusetts region.
 The trustees, faculty, and staff are cognizant of the long-term educational needs of this large urban area and its diverse populations.

-Quinsigamond Community College endeavors to meet the region’s educational needs through a comprehensive selection of transfer, career, and special needs courses and programs.
-Students may select from the various associate degree programs leading to transfer to state colleges and universities or to most private institutions of higher education, especially the members of the Colleges of the Worcester Consortium.
+QCC endeavors to meet the region’s educational needs through a comprehensive selection of transfer, career, and special needs courses and programs.
+Students may select from the various associate degree programs leading to transfer to state colleges and universities or to most private institutions of higher education, especially the members of the Higher Education Consortium of Central Massachusetts (HECCMA).
 Students seeking immediate employment after two years or less may elect associate degree or certificate programs related directly to the workforce needs of regional business, industry, and social agencies.
 The special needs of non-traditional students are reflected in the many programs and individualized services available to all students throughout the year.

-Since 1963, Quinsigamond Community College has provided opportunities for a first-rate education and personal growth to thousands of area men and women.
-Some students choose to prepare for immediate entry into a career field.
-Some choose to transfer to bachelor’s level programs at four-year colleges and universities, and some choose opportunities for personal growth and cultural enrichment.
+Since 1963, QCC has provided opportunities for a first-rate education and personal growth to thousands of area men and women.
+Some students choose to prepare for immediate entry into a career field, while some choose to transfer to bachelor level programs at four-year colleges and universities, and some choose opportunities for personal growth and cultural enrichment.

 A true test of any college is how well its students fare, not only in the classroom, but long after they have graduated.
-At Quinsigamond, we are proud of the success of our graduates: in beginning careers in their chosen fields, in continuing on to bachelor’s and graduate level, and in becoming involved in the affairs of their communities.
+At QCC, we are proud of the success of our graduates: in beginning careers in their chosen fields; in continuing on to bachelor and graduate levels; and in becoming involved in the affairs of their communities.

-Quinsigamond graduates can be found throughout Central Massachusetts in responsible positions in business and industry, in health and human services, in engineering and high technology.
-Quinsigamond takes a personal interest in its students, helping them identify and achieve their individual goals and making a difference in their lives.
-Quinsigamond responds to individual student needs.
-We provide a broad range of programs, quality instruction, and support services.
+QCC graduates can be found throughout Central Massachusetts in responsible positions in business and industry, in health and human services, in engineering and high technology.
+QCC takes a personal interest in its students, helping them identify and achieve their individual goals and making a difference in their lives.
+QCC responds to individual student needs by providing a broad range of programs, quality instruction, and support services.

 We Respond to Individual and Community Needs

-Quinsigamond Community College was established in 1963 to provide access to higher education to residents of Central Massachusetts.
-Since then, our enrollment has grown from under three hundred to over sixteen thousand full-time and part-time day and evening students.
-Over ninety associate degree and certificate study options reflect the needs of the communities we serve.
+QCC was established in 1963 to provide access to higher education to residents of Central Massachusetts.
+Since then, our enrollment has grown from under 300 to more than 16,000 full-time and part-time day and evening students.
+More than 100 associate degree and certificate study options reflect the needs of the communities we serve.
 Our flexible admissions policy, low cost, and extensive financial aid program have made a college education possible for thousands of men and women.
-The educational experience at Quinsigamond is first-rate.
+The educational experience at QCC is first-rate.
 Our faculty teach and guide.

-Quinsigamond has been making a difference in the lives of people for over five decades.
+QCC has been making a difference in the lives of people for more than five decades.
 It can make an important difference in your life.

 Statement on Cultural Diversity and Inclusion

-Quinsigamond Community College is accredited by the New England Association of Schools and Colleges (NEASC), which accredits schools and colleges in the six New England states.
-Membership in the Association indicates that an institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.
+QCC is accredited by the New England Association of Schools and Colleges (NEASC), which accredits schools and colleges in the six New England states.
+Membership in NEASC indicates that an institution has been carefully evaluated and found to meet standards agreed upon by qualified educators.
 Individual programs of study are also fully accredited by various agencies.
-These include the following: The Commission on Dental Accreditation of The American Dental Association; The Accreditation Commission for Education in Nursing (ACEN); The Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association (AOTA); The Massachusetts Board of Registration in Nursing; The Joint Review Committee on Education in Radiologic Technology; The Joint Review Committee for Respiratory Therapy Education, The Commission on the Accreditation of Allied Health Education Programs and the National Association for the Education of Young Children.
+These include the following: the Commission on Dental Accreditation (CODA) of the American Dental Association (ADA); the Accreditation Commission for Education in Nursing (ACEN); the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA); the Massachusetts Board of Registration in Nursing (MBORN); the Joint Review Committee on Education in Radiologic Technology (JRCERT); the Commission on Accreditation for Respiratory Care (CoARC); the Commission on Accreditation of Allied Health Education Programs (CAAHEP); and the National Association for the Education of Young Children (NAEYC).

 We are Easy to Find

-Quinsigamond is only a short drive from most locations in central Massachusetts.
-Our Main Campus is located on West Boylston Street in north Worcester.
+QCC is only a short drive from most locations in Central Massachusetts.
+Our Main Campus is located on West Boylston Street in North Worcester.
 We are a short distance from both Routes 290 and 190.
-Our Main Campus is easily accessed via public transportation; the West Boylston Street or Burncoat Street WRTA (Worcester Regional Transit Authority) bus routes will bring students directly to our campus.
+Our Main Campus is easily accessed via public transportation; the West Boylston Street or Burncoat Street Worcester Regional Transit Authority (WRTA) bus routes will bring students directly to our campus.

 Our Student Body is Diverse

-Quinsigamond Community College gives personal attention to individual student needs.
+QCC gives personal attention to individual student needs.
 Our student body is as diverse as the communities we serve.
-Some students attend right out of high school; some men and women come to Quinsigamond after several years in the workforce.
+Some students attend right out of high school; some come to QCC after several years in the workforce.
 Some of our students are senior citizens.
-We have full-time students and part-time students, those preparing for immediate entry into a career, those planning to transfer to bachelor’s degree programs, and some who just want to improve their skills to qualify for a promotion.
+We have full-time students and part-time students, those preparing for immediate entry into a career, those planning to transfer to bachelor degree programs, and some who just want to improve their skills to qualify for a promotion.

-Many of our students have families.
-Many work while attending school.
+Many of our students have families; many work while attending school.
 We are sensitive to the needs of the individual students.
-We provide flexible scheduling, options for full-time or part-time study, on-campus child care, and day time, evening, online and weekend courses.
+We provide flexible scheduling, options for full-time or part-time study, on-campus child care, and day, evening, online, and weekend courses.

 What Makes Us Different

-Quinsigamond’s faculty is its most important asset.
-Our faculty holds advanced degrees in their respective fields of study.
+QCC’s faculty is its most important asset.
+Our faculty members hold advanced degrees in their respective fields of study.
 Many have published books and served as consultants.
 They help students succeed whatever their goal.
-At Quinsigamond, a strong bond is established between faculty and students, witnessed by the fact graduates often return to the campus to visit their former professors.
+At QCC, a strong bond is established between faculty and students, witnessed by the fact graduates often return to the campus to visit their former professors.

-From the moment a student contacts the College, he/she will know that our staff cares.
+From the moment students contact the College, they will know that our staff members care.
 There are friendly, helpful people throughout the College who want to help students succeed.
 They will answer questions, guide students through various processes, and take a personal interest in their needs.

 Family Education Rights and Privacy Act (FERPA)